Asian Mental Health Service (AMHS)中文 | 한국어

-Our Asian Mental Health Service (AMHS) provides culturally and linguistically appropriate support to Asian service users who are under the care of the Waitemata DHB mental health services (within North Shore, Waitakere and Rodney districts) and regional forensics services.
-Our purpose is to improve access for Asian service users to our mental health services, especially for Asian migrants who have no or limited English speaking ability and are unfamiliar with the health system.
-We endeavour to provide a seamless service and aim to achieve positive patient experience for the service users and the families we support.
+The purpose of the service is to improve access for the Asian communities to the mental health service, especially for the Asian migrants who have limited English skills and are unfamiliar with the health system.
+AMHS endeavours to provide a seamless service and to achieve positive experience of the service users and their families.

-To maintain and support the rights of Asian mental health consumers
+To promote and support the rights of Asian mental health service users

 To create a stigma free environment